 Your Internship experience can help you make meaningful connections between your personal and academic strengths and your professional goals - you'll be better able to identify skills and strengths and how they can contribute to future workplaces.

-- Together with the community organization you are placed with and the CERC Community Director, you will develop a work plan for your internship.
+- Together with the community organization you are placed with and the CERC Community Coordinator, you will develop a work plan for your internship.

-- If you are successfully matched, you will be enrolled in AWEI 300AA - Arts Work Exp.
-Internship.
+- If you are successfully matched, you will be enrolled in AWEI 300AA - Arts Work Experience Internship.
 This is a pass/fail course.
 Throughout the semester your community partner will provide you with feedback, just as they would with any employee working for them.
-At the end of the semester the employer will evaluate your placement and and will notify the CERC Community Director that your progress warrants the University of Regina awarding you 3-credit hours toward your degree.
+At the end of the semester the employer will evaluate your placement and and will notify the CERC Community Coordinator that your progress warrants the University of Regina awarding you 3 credit hours toward your degree.

-- Interns must be able to commit up to eight hours per week during a 13-week semester, working for a community organization in the City of Regina;
+- Interns must be able to commit up to 8 hours per week during a 13-week semester, working for a community organization or a UofR research lab;

 - Must have a declared major in a Faculty of Arts program (NOT including Health Studies, Human Justice or Journalism, because they have their own internship programs);